WindingSnow/21-ReactJs-Projects/README.md

 - <strong> News Web App </strong> - You can create a news website using ReactJs which will fetch live news from an API, and dispay it in the webpage.
 This can be a project worthy enough to add to your resume/portfolio.

+- <strong> Website Builder </strong> - You can create a website builder using ReactJs which can create responsive websites for the user based on their responses.
+This can be your biggest project and it is worthy enough to take place in your resume/portfolio.

+- <strong> Pacman Clone </strong> - This may be weird but creating a Pacman game with ReactJs is possible, although you will require mostly JavaScript but the use of React would be in building components and designs.
+This project will also boost up your css skills.

 #### Area under maintainance 🚧👷🏻‍♂️ More Projects coming soon